vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 Worker thread can communicate with parent thread via messaging channel. `workerData` represents data sent to worker from parent and `parentPort.postMessage()` function is used to send data back to parent.

-Now create `index.js` file and offload our CPU heavy task by spiting it among threads.
+Now create `index.js` file and offload our CPU heavy task by splitting it among threads.

 ```javascript
 // index.js